davidabney9-dev/MealPlanPortlet/README.md

 Important Note: Centre College only cared about meal plans for the Fall and Spring, so if you want students to be able edit meal plans for all semesters, then you will need to modify the portlet.
-Please contact david.abney@centre.edu to figure out how to do this modification.
+Please contact david.abney9@gmail.com to figure out how to do this modification.